Does Your Website Run On WordPress? How To Tell

 Knowing if your competitor’s site is built with WordPress can tell you a few things about their strategies and methods, such as what themes or plugins they are using.

-If you know how to bring up the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for tell-tale footprints …
+If you know how to search the source code of a web page (e.g. Firefox Menu > Web Developer > Page Source if using Firefox, or Google Menu > More Tools > View Source if using Google Chrome), you can look for telltale footprints that the site was built using WordPress …

-Suppose that you are surfing the web and you visit a website that you like, and you would like to know if the site runs on WordPress …
+Let’s say that you are surfing the web and you visit a website that you like, and you wonder if the site uses WordPress …

 How To View Page Source Code In Firefox